-Typical air conditioning systems consists of four main parts: a compressor, a condenser, and expansion valve, and an evaporator.
+Typical air conditioning systems consist of four main parts: a compressor, a condenser, an expansion valve, and an evaporator.
 The compressor in your A/C is a pivotal part in the cooling process, in which it intakes freon (refrigerant) and compresses the gas into a high temperature and pressure.
 The compressor will then emit a hot gas, ultimately circulating the remaining cool air throughout your system.
 Without a functioning compressor, your air conditioner won’t work properly or at all.
-Continue reading to see what you average air conditioner compressor cost is.
+Continue reading to see what your average air conditioner compressor cost is.

 Here’s How a Compressor Works

 The compressor directs the hot gas towards the condenser coil in the outdoor unit, in which fans blow air on the coil and transfers the leftover heat to the outside air.
 This leaves cool air to circulate throughout your system and cycle throughout your home.
 As you can tell, this is a complex process that is crucial to the functionality and performance of your A/C units.

 Keep reading to learn how compressor burnouts can occur, how to look for them, and what you can expect to pay for a replacement.

 If you are experiencing problems with your HVAC system, or notice that your unit is no longer blowing out cool air, then there may be an issue – meaning it’s time to make that HVAC compressor replacement call to your local contractor.
 One sign that your compressor is failing is that you no longer can hear the fan from the unit when you turn on your A/C. You may also hear loud noises coming from your unit, or notice that the clutch is not moving at all.

 The following are common causes of compressor burnouts:

 - Poor maintenance of the HVAC system, leading to damaging buildup on the compressor